pfichtner/pfichtner-freetz/README.md

 ```

 ##### You could checkout inside the pfichtner/freetz container
-But if you delete the container (e.g. when updating to a newer version of it) you'll lose everything you put meanwhile in this container e.g. (intermediate) build results!
+But if you delete the container (e.g. when updating to a newer version of it) you'll lose everything you put meanwhile in this container e.g. configs, (intermediate) build results!
 The first time start looks like:
 ```
 # start docker container (will start /bin/bash)
-docker run -it -v freetz-workspace:/workspace pfichtner/freetz
+docker run -it pfichtner/freetz
 # clone (checkout) the remote repo into the current directory (only needed once/the first time)
 git clone https://github.com/Freetz-NG/freetz-ng.git
 ```